 That said, I’ve decided to start a new series on this blog called Practical Independence.
 It’ll be part financial advice and part horse sense on the best way to improve the quality of life.
 We’ve done it, so I’ll be speaking from personal experience.

 When you start with nothing, the only place to go is up.
 Whether your goal is a good job, retirement, or a better start for your kids, I will share the things we did to better our circumstances.
-This series should post once a month.

 Have you watched Victorian Slum House?
 What did you think of it?
 How accurate do you think it was?